Variables

 - the size of arguments

-equals the rank of the NetCDF variable ; - if
+startandcount_ncequals the rank of the NetCDF variable ; - if

-is lower than or equal to the rank of the NetCDF variable.
+count_ncis absent, the rank of argumentvaluesis lower than or equal to the rank of the NetCDF variable.

 Reference: